-Impurity scattering through a repulsive defect in the easy-axis AFM, results in a non-negligible excitation around the bottom of the spectrum which may destroy the long-range order that was made possible by the gapped magnons.
-In order to analyze this issue in depth, we go beyond a configuration with a single defect and study the effect of multiple defects.
+Scattering off a repulsive defect in the easy-axis AFM, tend to close the gap at the bottom of the spectrum.
+Consequently, the long-range order provided by the anisotropy, is destroyed by the impurity scattering.
+This can be regarded as the scattering leading to the reintroduction of the Goldstone modes which were gapped out by the anisotropy.
+However, in order to analyze this situation more in depth, we go beyond a configuration with a single defect and consider the effect of scattering off multiple defects.